Computation of conformal invariants: Rings with a segment as a boundary component

 where we choose the branch for which $\sqrt{1}=1$.
 The function $\zeta=\Psi^{-1}(z)$ maps the segment $[0,1]$ onto the unit circle $|\zeta|=1$ and the exterior of the segment $[0,1]$ onto the interior of the unit circle $|\zeta|=1$.
 The function $\zeta=\Psi^{-1}(z)$ maps also the circle $|z-a|=r$ in the $z$-plane onto a smooth Jordan curve inside the unit circle $|\zeta|=1$.
 Consequently, the function $\zeta=\Psi^{-1}(z)$ maps the doubly connected domain $\Omega$ onto a bounded doubly connected domain $G$ of the form considered in Section \ref{sec-cm} (see Figure~\ref{fig:seg-cir-fg} (right)).

-Then for the domain $G$, we use the MATLAB function \verb|annq| with $n=2^{11}$ to compute approximate values for the capacity of $\Omega$ for several values of $a$ and $r$.
+Then we use the MATLAB function \verb|annq| with $n=2^{11}$ to calculate approximate values for the capacity of $G$, and hence the capacity of $\Omega$, for several values of $a$ and $r$.
 First, we fixed $r=1$ and chose values of $a$ between $2.05$ and $6$.
-The relative errors of the computed values are presented in Figure~\ref{fig:seg-cir} (left).
 Then, we fixed $a=4$ and chose values of $r$ between $0.05$ and $2.95$.
-The relative errors of the computed values for this case are presented in Figure~\ref{fig:seg-cir} (right).
-We also presents the approximate values and the exact values of the capacity for several values of $r$ and $a$ in Table~\ref{tab:seg-cir}.
+Figure~\ref{fig:seg-cir} presents the relative errors in the calculated values.
+The exact values and the computed approximate values of the capacity are presented in Table~\ref{tab:seg-cir} for several values of $r$ and $a$.